HwWobbe/Wip-Main/README.md

 As content matures, Author links will be replaced by convenient Reader links.
 Also, standard Report sections will emerge and styling will strive to follow the WikiPedia quidelines.

-These QLs can span repos in order to rationalize relative Priorities
-* a merged Priorities list likely has more value
+These QLs can span repos in order to rationalize relative Priorities.  (a merged Priorities list likely has more value)

 * https://github.com/Data-Integrity-Group/Wip#civicatlas
 * https://github.com/Data-Integrity-Group/Wip#APIdevelopmentConsiderations